 - 1. The class log →1, on the World Wide Web, which is updated after each class.
 Here you will find - (a) A brief outline of what was covered each day - (b) A list of any assignments made that day - 2.
 The Sakai site →2.
 Everyone who is enrolled in the class should already have access to it.
-Our class's ID, if you need it, is LING523.001.SP21.
-The main things we will need there are - (a) Recordings and transcripts of any class meetings held by Zoom (under Panopto) These are for class members only! - Any use of a class recording by a student shall be for educational purposes only.
+Our class's ID, if you need it, is LING523.001.SP23.
+The main things we will need there are - (a) Course materials like slides, handouts, and readings (under Resources) - (b) The place to pick up and return written assignments (under Assignments) - (c) A discussion forum for asynchronous collaboration (under Forums) - (d) The gradebook (under Gradebook) - (e) In case UNC-CH switcheds to remote learning during the semester: Recordings and transcripts of any class meetings held by Zoom (under Panopto) These are for class members only!

+Any use of a class recording by a student shall be for educational purposes only.
 Students may not record a class on their own, in any format, without prior express authorization from the University and may not copy, reproduce or distribute any recording that they access.
-Students requesting the use of assistive technology as an accommodation should contact Accessibility Resources & Service. \Longrightarrow - (b) Course materials like slides, handouts, and readings (under Resources) - (c) The place to pick up and return written assignments (under Assignments) - (d) A discussion forum for asynchronous collaboration (under Forums) - (e) The gradebook (under Gradebook) - 3.
-The Zoom meeting link (see p.
-1 of the syllabus).
-If Zoom is not already installed on your computer, please go to zoom.unc.edu → 4 to get it.
+Students requesting the use of assistive technology as an accommodation should contact Accessibility Resources & Service.